SSpzcee/Asunder-PHB/phb/md/Hyper Elements.md

 Plasma Ninjutsu have their chakra costs increased by 5, or by the current “Oxidized” value/20 (Rounded down), whichever is currently higher.

-Plasma Ninjutsu costs 1 talent point and can only be taken if you have an affinity in Raiton.

 ## **Crystal Release**

 Crystal Ninjutsu is separate from most ninjutsu techniques in that it was not actually developed by a ninja.
 Crystal Ninjutsu was the result of an aspiring entrepreneur not affiliated with any of the major villages experimenting with the effects of chakra on certain types of compounds in an attempt to turn lead to gold, or otherwise mundane objects into valuable ones.